esi-neuroscience/syncopy/doc/source/tutorials/fooof.rst

 .. image:: ../_static/fooof_out_tuned.png

-Note that the tiny peak has been removed.
+Note that the 2 tiny peaks have been removed.

-This concludes the tutorial on using FOOOF from syncopy.
+This concludes the tutorial on using FOOOF from Syncopy.
 Please do not forget to cite `Donoghue et al. 2020 <https://doi.org/10.1038/s41593-020-00744-x>`_ when using FOOOF.